Measurement-based care is extensively used in medical

 - Safety – the risk in terms of clinical adverse events that you are exposed to due to the antidepressant as assessed by physical examination or laboratory testing.

 Measurement-based care helps a provider determine if an individual with depression has received an adequate antidepressant trial or not.
-If an individual has had 26-49% reduction in their depressive symptoms on a depression rating scale such as the PHQ-9, then their response to the antidepressant is considered a partial response.
+If an individual has had 26-49% reduction in their depressive symptoms, then their response to the antidepressant is considered a partial response.
 The next logical step guided by measurement-based care is to assess for tolerability and safety and if there are no issues with these, then the next step would be to increase the dose of the antidepressant roughly every 2 weeks until a minimum therapeutic dose has been reached or until one achieves remission (Morris et al., 2012).
-Other strategies such as augmentation with other non-antidepressant medications or therapy may be also tried in partial response.
+Other strategies such as augmentation with other non-antidepressant medications may be also tried in partial response.
 Similarly, non-response (less than or equal to 25% reduction in symptoms) would trigger a change in medication after an adequate trial with an antidepressant.

 - What to do if the antidepressant stops working?